Itai Dzamara: National and international response

+The United States embassy in Zimbabwe called for a "thorough investigation" into Dzamara's disappearance.
+The European Union expressed its "deep concern" about his welfare.

 Amnesty International has stated its belief that Dzamara was forcibly disappeared due to his activism and "outspoken criticism of the government".
 It has commemorated the fifth, ninth and tenth anniversaries of Dzamara's disappearance with renewed calls for an independent investigation under a judge-led Commission of Inquiry, with its regional director Tigere Chagutah accusing Zimbabwean authorities of failing to make any credible enquiries into establishing Dzamara's whereabouts.

 In 2018, a documentary entitled "Where's Itai Dzamara?", detailing his activism and abduction, was broadcast on the BBC World Service.

 Dzamara's wife Sheffra wrote an open letter to Mnangagwa in 2020 calling for his support with searching for her husband, and wrote about the difficulties she was experiencing trying to raise their two children alone.
 In 2024, she gave an interview with Voice of America in she criticised the "silence" about Dzamara's disappearance within Zimbabwe.

 In 2023, to mark the eighth anniversary of Dzamara's disappearance, the Zimbabwe Human Rights Association released a statement commemorating him, and reiterated its calls for authorities to acknowledge publicly their role in Dzamara's disappearance.

+In 2026, to mark the eleventh anniversary of Dzamara's death, Amnesty International Zimbabwe said that his family had experienced "years of anguish" waiting for answers, and called on the government to establish an "independent, judge-led commission of inquiry" to investigate his abduction.
+Zimbabwe Lawyers for Human Rights similarly called on Zimbabwean authorities to make "more efforts" to establish what happened to Dzamara.